 CCS had an overall 76% graduation rate in the 21-22 school year.
-School connectedness is an area of strength is CCS, the California Healthy Kids Survey (CHKS) show that 79% of students reported feeling safe at school; 74% of students reported feeling connected to school.
+School connectedness is an area of strength is CCS, the California Healthy Kids Survey (CHKS) shows that 79% of students reported feeling safe at school; 74% of students reported feeling connected to school.
 We are continuing to explore ways to engage families and local data shows a 6% increase in family participation and survey completion.
 School suspensions have continued to decrease in the 21-22 school year we had a 4.9% suspension rate, as compared to 18% in the prior school year.
-CCS utilized alternatives to suspension with overall data that shows 169 alternative to suspension incidents.
-Our local data shows that alternatives to suspension make up 92% of other means of correction, 2.73% in school suspensions and 4.92% out of school suspensions.
+CCS utilized alternatives to suspension with overall data that shows 259 alternative to suspension incidents.
+Our local data shows that alternatives to suspension make up 90% of other means of correction, 1.4% in-school suspensions and 5.7% out of school suspensions.

 Student mental health needs and supports have been an area of concern.
-Like many students, CCS students have experienced significant mental health issues and anxiety during the last two years of the pandemic.
-CCS offered school-based mental health supports on all sites this school year.
+Like many students, CCS students have experienced significant mental health issues and anxiety since the pandemic.
+Students are reporting a high level of anxiety as they return to school.
+CCS offered school-based mental health supports at all sites for the second school year.
 The district contracted with SELPA to hire two part-time clinicians to support students.
 All students were eligible to meet with the clinicians, through a self-referral process.
 Teachers and education staff referred students through the Tier II Intervention process.
-The clinicians also provided skills groups for students focusing on coping skills, anxiety reduction, and overall mental health wellbeing.
+The clinicians also provided skills groups for students focusing on coping skills, anxiety reduction, and overall mental health well-being.
 We continued to strengthen our Tier II Interventions and added the clinicians to the team to offer more interventions for students.
+Students and parents report that this is a crucial support in schools, as access to mental health supports and clinicians in the county are limited and difficult to access.

 This school year HCOE CCS continued to strengthen its CTE offerings and programs.
 A new woodworking course is offered to CCS students.
 The course is taught by a CTE credentialed teacher and offers weekly courses at the school sites.
 The course offers introduction to construction technology, career exploration, industry exploration, and hands-on projects.
 The students enrolled have completed multiple tasks including projects to support campus beautification and community projects.
-The students created "Little Free Libraries" that were distributed in the community to promote family engagement.
-The course will continue to be offered in the upcoming years, with an emphasis in expanding course offerings and creating industry recognized certificates for the students.
+The course will continue to be offered in the upcoming years, with an emphasis in expanding course offerings and creating industry-recognized certificates for the students.
+The course will be expanded to support more CCS students at other sites.

-HCOE CCS hired temporary instructional aides and teachers in the 21-22 school year to support learning loss and provide additional academic support for struggling students.
+HCOE CCS hired a temporary teacher in the 22-23 school year to support learning loss and provide additional academic support for struggling students.
 This additional staff was imperative in providing more one-on-one support and reducing class size for students.
 In addition, tutors were hired to support students who needed more support in algebra, reading comprehension, and completion of the senior portfolio.
+The tutors are able to provide more individualized support for identified students.
+Both students and parents report that the additional tutoring is beneficial for their students.

 A new position, Student Services Specialist, was created to support students with post-secondary planning and exploration.
 The position provides direct services to students and provides support with the following: college and career exploration, internship mentorship, work-based learning mentorship, job attainment, soft skills development, and connections to local industry and other appropriate post-secondary supports.
+This was the first year we had this position fully staffed.